EstherNjuguna/data_analytics/meriskill_sales/README.md

 # Sales Data Analysis
 ## Introduction
 This is the first project under the Meriskill internship.
-It involves data from a store that sells various products.  w
+It involves data from a store that sells various products.
 ## Technologies Used
 - Microsoft Excel
 - PowerQuery